patoarvizu/vault-dynamic-configuration-operator/README.md

 `SERVICE` | The name of the `ServiceAccount` attached to the pod `TARGET_VAULT_ADDRESS` | The value of the `-target-vault-address` parameter (or its default) `KUBERNETES_AUTH_PATH` | The value of the `-kubernetes-auth-path` parameter (or its default)

+## Init containers

+Alternatively, the webhook can inject the Vault agent as an init container instead of a sidecar, which is useful for short-lived workloads, like `Job`s and `CronJob`s.
+In that case, the init container should use a configuration that has `exit_after_auth = true` so the init container exists after authenticating and doesn't remain long-lived.
+Doing so, would cause the container to never exit past the init container phase.
+The config file should also contain at least one [file sink](https://www.vaultproject.io/docs/agent/autoauth/sinks/file.html).
+The webhook will also modify the containers to mount an additional volume on `/vault-token/` that can be used as a file sink.

+To do this, annotate your workload with `vault.patoarvizu.dev/agent-auto-inject: init-container`.

+Usually, a given config file will only be suitable for either long-lived sidecars or short-lived init containers.
+If the default config map (`vault-agent-config` by default, or the overwrite if `-default-config-map-name` was provided) is not suitable for a specific application, it can be overwritten with the `vault.patoarvizu.dev/agent-config-map` annotation.
+If set, the value should be the name of a `ConfigMap` in the same namespace that that the webhook should use to inject, instead of the default one.

 ## For security nerds